 – Photography: how to make the most of your yearbook photos?
 Ideas for your photoshoots?

-– Project Management: recruiting the best yearbook team, ideas for fundraising, yearbook sales, how to get organised for the project, etc.
+– Project Management: recruiting the best yearbook team, ideas for fundraising, yearbook sales, how to get organized for the project, etc.

 – Updates: keep posted about the release of new features.
 See what’s new and how it works.